 Stephanie Wengert Watts

 My professional life has always been focused on serotonin (5-hydroxytryptamine, 5-HT).
 My graduate training in the laboratory of Dr. Marlene Cohen (Eli Lilly, Indiana University) was my initial interaction with serotonergic pharmacology and systems.
 Dr. Cohen developed a compound, LY53857, which, to this day, is used experimentally to test involvement of 5-HT2 receptors in a biological process.
 My interest in 5-HT grew during my postdoctoral fellowship which was dedicated to understanding why vasculature from hypertensive subjects was hyperresponsive to 5-HT.
 Thus, I have situated myself to be an expert in the cardiovascular function of 5-HT.
 Upon joining the Department of Pharmacology & Toxicology at MSU, I joined a group of investigators with real expertise in blood pressure regulation and sympathetic nervous system control.
 I am blessed to be surrounded by those that make us think, and who are willing to be collaborators.
-I have been PI of my own laboratory for 24 years and we have situated ourselves to be experts in the field of serotonergic research.
+They have helped us grow to the point where we have expanded our interests into perivascular adipose tissue (PVAT) and the world of chemerin.
+I have been PI of my own laboratory for almost 25 years and we have situated ourselves to be experts in the field of vascular research.
 My lab is a fabulous team of different, intelligent, hardworking and fun-loving people.
 I oversee all the individuals in this work, both in terms of practical and scientific/theoretical manners.
 This is one of the if not THE most enjoyable things I do.
 Together, we tackle the work in front of us, develop new assays, challenge one another, and constantly refine our approach.
 Being scholars is at our core.

 University of Illinois (1988); B.S. in Advanced Chemistry